avivfaraj/cv/index.md

 # Work Experience
-**Research Assistant** at The Schlesinger Center in Ariel University.<br>
+**Electrical Engineering Intern** at The Schlesinger Center in Ariel University.<br>
 August 2019 - October 2020
 - Applied Knowledge of instrumentation and electrical system troubleshooting to maintain system functionality.
 - Conducted lab experiments as part of the research in the THz Free Electron Laser
+- Drafted 3 reports and 5 user manuals
+- Improved laster stability from 30% to 90% of the time
+- Developed a program in LabVIEW to measure ultra-fast laser pulse duration and published a paper
-- Developed programs in LabVIEW to control sensors from Control Room
+- Developed a program in LabVIEW to control PID from Control Room
-- Responsible for laser maintenance
-- Drafted reports and user manuals

 # Certifications
 ## Verified International Academic Qualifications